 fraud

-: Detects when an inference output for the fielddense_1
+: Detects when an inference output for the field dense_1

-is greater than 0.9, indicating fraud.
+is greater than 0.9, indicating fraud.# create the pipeline

 sample_pipeline = wallaroo.client.build_pipeline("sample-pipeline")